College-Aged Tenants: What to Expect

 We’d love to connect with you.

-Understanding your renter is one of the most effective ways to become the best landlord possible.
+Understanding your renters is one of the most effective ways to become the best landlord possible.
 When you know your demographic, you’re better able to cater to your tenants’ wants and needs and will be better prepared for the challenges that demographic may present.

-If you are investing in rental property near a college campus, you should be ready to work with the college-age tenant.
+If you are investing in rental property near a college campus, you should be ready to work with the college-aged tenant.
 This specific group brings with it some very unique complications.
 Student housing investments can cause an extra headache every now and then, but they can be well worth it due to the demand for housing near college campuses.

 Lack of Credit

 Most college-aged tenants (18-22 years old) will be renting with very little credit history.
 Even if they are funding their own living expenses, you should remember their age and the reality that they will likely have little to no credit built up.
 A survey done in spring of 2014 by Student Monitor found that 74% of college age students didn’t know what their credit score was.

 Having a guarantor or co-signer on the lease is something you should get used to.
 Knowing that the college-aged tenant will have a lack of credit, you should expect and encourage working a guarantor into your leasing agreement (and be sure to secure your lease with a Joint and Several Liability Clause).

 Lack of credit can also mean these tenants are not used to managing bills and making payments.
 As their landlord, you should establish firm rules by implementing some sort of late fee schedule.
 If a late fee is set in place and enforced, the tenants will begin prioritizing timely rental payments.